Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field: Model

 The atoms are coupled to each other via the electric field operator:

 It is assumed that the typical speed of the atoms is small compared to $\Gamma_{0}/k_0$ but large compared to $\hbar k_0/ \mu$, where $\mu$ is the mass of the atom and $k_0=\omega_0/c$ is the wavenumber of the light used to probe the system.
 Under this assumption, the Doppler shift and recoil effects are negligible.
-Furthermore, we neglect retardation effects, so that interaction between atoms is instantaneous.
+It should be noted that recent theoretical and experimental studies have shown that under the assumption above, subradiant states are robust against thermal decoherence \cite{bienaime,Weiss}.
+Furthermore, we assume that the typical speed of the atoms is well above the recoil speed, so that their de-Broglie wavelength is much smaller than $2\pi/k_0$.
+Therefore, quantum statistical effects (e.g., Bose-Einstein condensation) do not play a role.
+Finally, we neglect retardation effects, so that interaction between atoms is instantaneous.